 We're working to make sure that citizens have clean water to drink and air that's safe to breathe.
 It's not a question of left or right.
 It's a question of right or wrong.
-The fact that certain politicians have a problem with this and feel the need to attack us shows that they're putting the needs of the bosses of polluting corporations above ordinary people like us.
+The fact that certain politicians have a problem with this and feel the need to attack us should make us ask who they care about more: companies polluting the environment or ordinary people.